titan2022/docs/source/Programming/Resources/JavaProgramming/installation.md

 :::{tab-item} Windows
 :sync: win

 If you do not have it installed already, do so at [its official website](https://git-scm.com/download/win) (select the 64-bit standalone installer).
-All the default options are fine, feel free to spam "next".
+Most of the default options are fine, but:
+* Set the editor to "GNU nano"
+* Use `main` as the default branch
+* Add Git Bash to Windows Terminal
 :::

 :::{tab-item} Linux